 If you are injured on the job, you have rights as an injured employee.
 A personal injury attorney understands these rights and can help you to navigate the next steps after a workplace accident.

-Some additional rights you have as an injured worker, include:
+After sustaining an injury at work, you should seek medical attention.
+Some of the rights you have as an injured worker include:

-- Right to choose a doctor to treat your injuries
+- Freedom to choose a doctor to treat your injuries

 - Right to an attorney at all times to assist you with your claim

 If you need help from a team of Texas workplace injury lawyers to obtain all potential sources of compensation to which you may be entitled, contact The Krist Law Firm, P.C.
 We are committed to pursuing every available option on your behalf so that you can have what you need to cover the financial expenses you now face and recover from your injuries.

 Intentional Harm Inflicted by an Employer or Coworker

 If the employer intentionally inflicted injuries sustained at work, the injured employee is entitled to file a claim against their employer.
 This also applies to injuries inflicted by another coworker.
 These could include physical attacks or deliberate negligence, such as faulty equipment or exposure to hazardous chemicals.